oxwootang/tile-game/README.md

 Upcoming
 ---------
-* Deploy Tizzler
+* Deploy TIZZLE
-* Add feature to 'tilify' a picture so that Tizzler can expand with a new game mode
+* Add feature to 'tilify' a picture so that TIZZLE can expand with a new game mode
 * Stretch Goals: add move counter; add user model to keep track of best move record and maybe last game; add share functionality to share on social media